Image from San Dunne, Creative Commons

 ec·o·log·i·cal (adj): relating to or concerned with the relation of living organisms to one another and to their surroundings.

-cit·i·zen·ship (n): (1) the state of being vested with the rights, privileges, and duties of a citizen; (2) the character of an individual viewed as a member of society.
+cit·i·zen·ship (n): the state of being vested with the rights, privileges, and duties of a citizen.

 Becoming an ecological citizen.
 An ecological citizen possesses a greater sense of ecological-consciousness, recognizing the ways we are inextricably connected to each other and the world around us.
 In addition to possessing rights within our world, an ecological citizen embraces the responsibilities of an active, expansive citizenship, one which includes changing private behaviors to promote the public good and engaging in collective action to push for responsible, systemic change.